loken/ts-hierarchies/README.md

 These don't give you the option of breaking cycles, but they do give you the option of deciding whether to includeSelf, meaning include the node, id or ids you're starting at.

-These are the relevant signatures:
+These are some of the relevant signatures:

 ```typescript
 node.getDescendants(includeSelf = false, type: TraversalType = 'breadth-first'): HCNode<Item>[];